A-Abdeen/net-cat/readme.md

 nc <SERVER_IP> <PORT>
 ```

-- Replace <SERVER_IP> with the actual IP address of the server and <PORT> with the port number it's listening on.
-Once connected, you can start chatting with other clients in the group chat.
+- Replace <SERVER_IP> with the actual IP address of the server and <PORT> with the port number it's listening on

-- When prompted provide a username and choose the group chat you want to join.
+- When prompted, provide a username and choose the group chat you want to join

+- Once connected, you can start chatting with other clients in the group chat

 That's it!
 You're now ready to run the TCP Chat Server and connect as a client to join the chat.